zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/selective-adoption/adoption.md

 ## **STEP 1**: Create Source Template

-We first need to create a new template for our source environment.
-The DB name of our source environment and target environment **must** be different, which is why we cannot use an existing template.
+We first need to create a new template for our source environment. *The DB name of our source environment and target environment must be different*, which is why we cannot use an existing template.
 As for our target environment we will be using the environment created in the previous labs, **WorkshopEnvironment**.

 1. Navigate to **Dashboard** > **Environment Template**.
 Click **Add New Template**.
     ![](./images/template.png "")